FraPochetti/visual-llms/README.md

 - Verify key at https://aistudio.google.com/app/apikey

 ### "Image generation not available"
-- Text-to-image may be in limited preview
-- Try **image editing** instead (upload + instruction)
+- Imagen 4 is the default and should work out of the box
+- If you get errors, verify your API key is valid
+- Try switching to Nano Banana model if Imagen 4 has issues
-- Image editing is Nano Banana's core strength
+- Image editing always uses Nano Banana (works reliably)

 ### Server won't start
 ```bash